Bug report #7910

 This is definitely a workaround method, not one that should be considered as final in a stable version of QGIS...

-#9 Updated by Alessandro Ciali about 11 years ago
+#9 Updated by Alessandro Ciali over 11 years ago

 Hi jhon, the user manual does not contain anything about this because this is a workaround that I use for representing CAD drawing in QGIS.
 I found this way through some attemps.
 I attached a QGIS project, you have only to reconnect the dxf you find to the project.
 See how I have represented the different layers (based from different subclesses of the same dxf file).